telerik/kendo-ui-core/docs/web/calendar/overview.md

         });
     </script>

-## Configuring Calendar Behaviors
+## Configuration

 The Calendar provides many configuration options that can be set during initialization.
-Among the properties that can be controlled are:
+Among the properties you can control are:

 *   Selected date
 *   Minimum and/or maximum date
 *   Start view
-*   Define the navigation depth (last view to which the user can navigate)
+*   Navigation depth (i.e., define the last view to which the user can navigate)
 *   Day template
 *   Footer template

+### Define Selected, Min, and Max Dates

-### Create Calendar with selected date and a defined minimum and maximum date
+Create a Calendar with a selected date and a defined minimum and maximum dates in the following way:

     <div id="calendar"></div>